 An essential part of our job is the ability to communicate with SMEs to gather the right level of detail for the documentation.
 If you have a TW and the documentation appears vague, it might be time for a chat.

 Do you want a contractor or permanent TW?

-You may build a team that includes a TW, to keep the documentation up to date; a person who will grow into the environment.
-However, I would caution against using a Technical Writer permanently unless you are sure there will be ongoing work.
+Do you want to build a team that includes a TW, to keep the documentation up to date; a person who will grow into the environment.
+However, I caution against hiring a permanent Technical Writer unless you are certain there will be ongoing work.

 Work cycles can dip, so be careful how you use the Technical Writer.
 During one of my earliest contracts, the project engineer referred to me as a secretary and treated me as one as did the rest of the team.
-In a much earlier role, my line manager used me to shift boxes and to clean the stock room and a general dogsbody.
+In a much earlier role, my line manager used me as a general dogsbody.

 A proactive Technical Writer between writing, researching and interviewing could improve the company’s documentation.
 However, once they get on top of the tasks, the role could become routine and repetitive.
 There will be the odd spurt of activity within the working life cycle; hence, why the position of Technical Writing lends itself more so to contract work rather than permanent work.

-To summarise: if you use a permanent Technical Writer ensure you have plenty of contingencies within their job.
-To avoid your TW developing itchy feet, I would suggest that you discuss additional tasks that may add value to their experience.
-Allowing a member of staff use them for jobs, which an office junior should cover will not go down too well.
+To summarise: if you hire a permanent Technical Writer ensure you have plenty of contingencies to avoid your TW developing itchy feet, I suggest you discuss additional tasks that may add value to their experience.
+Allowing a member of staff use them for jobs, for which you employ an office junior will not go down too well.

 A word of caution

-Unfortunately, our profession can attract its fair share of triers.
-You can reasonably expect CVs from candidates who have had minimum experience preparing ad hoc documentation.
+Unfortunately, our profession attracts its fair share of triers.
+You can reasonably expect CVs from candidates who have had minimum experience preparing ad hoc documentation on prjects in work.
 Unfortunately, that minimal experience does not translate to full scale projects requiring a technical writer.
 In many cases it turns into an expensive flop.